Vinod-Ghanchi/Amazon-product-Reviews-Sentiment-Analysis/README.md

 3. Labelling the reviews dataset: For this step we imported modules “vader” and “nltk”.
 Using vader module, we calculated the polarity scores of each rows in reviews column.
 We got the values of positive, negative, neutral and compound.
 Depending on the compound values, we can label the reviews as having positive and negative polarity.
 For the compound values more than -0.5, we treated them as positive and labelled it as 0 and for the values less than -0.5, we treated them as negative review and labelled it as 1.

 4. Naïve Bayes model: Using sklearn module, we applied naïve bayes classifier on our labelled data.
 Firstly we splitted the dataset into train and test set as 70% and 30%.
 Using the count vectorizer function, we tokenized the document into a matrix.
 We have also entered a user defined list to see the result of this function

-As shown CountVectorizer, it tokenize each word in the list and shows us the frequency.
-We applied the same to our train and test dataset.
-For this we used multinomial naïve bayes classifier model.
-After fitting the vector to the model, we got the following confusion matrix.

 The accuracy score using this model was 92%.

-Using pickle module, we deployed our model or project in python to a .pkl format file.

-As we can see it showed us the expected result i.e. negative sentiment.

-As we can see it showed us the expected result i.e. positive sentiment.

 5. SVM model: The second model that we used was svm model.
 All the function and the code till the model selection is the same as the naïve bayes model code.
 Using sklearn we selected svm linear model.
-The accuracy using this model came out to be 96.38%.
+The accuracy using this model came out to be 96%.
-After fitting the vector to the model, we got the following confusion matrix.

-As we can see it showed us the expected result i.e. negative sentiment.

-As we can see it showed us the expected result i.e. positive sentiment.

 6. Decision tree model: The last model that we used was decision tree model.
 All the function and the code till the model selection is the same as the naïve bayes model code.
 Using sklearn we selected decision tree model and set the criterion to entropy.
-The accuracy using this model came out to be 95.01%.
+The accuracy using this model came out to be 95%.
 The confusion matrix of using this model is as below:

-	`

-As we can see it showed us the expected result i.e. negative sentiment.

-As we can see it showed us the expected result i.e. positive sentiment.

-Evaluation

-Comparison of the three models:

 Conclusion

 In conclusion, SVM's robustness to outliers and noisy data makes it a superior choice for sentiment analysis compared to Naive Bayes and Decision Trees.
 Sentiment analysis often involves dealing with sarcastic or ironic expressions, which can be considered as outliers in the dataset.
 While these outliers can significantly impact the performance of Naive Bayes and Decision Trees, SVM remains less sensitive to their presence.
 By focusing on maximizing the margin between the sentiment classes rather than being influenced by individual data points, SVM can effectively handle outliers and noisy data.
 This robustness ensures that SVM can capture the underlying sentiment patterns accurately, even in the presence of challenging and ambiguous expressions.
 As a result, SVM delivers more reliable and consistent results in sentiment analysis tasks, making it a preferred choice over Naive Bayes and Decision Trees.